-- It is an autosomal dominant disorder, accounting for 3% of all colon cancers.
+- is an autosomal dominant disorder, accounting for 3% of all colon cancers

-- The Torre-Muir variant has most of the skin manifestations:
+- Muir-Torre variant has most of the skin manifestations:

 Peutz-Jeghers syndrome is a hamartomatous polyposis syndrome with autosomal dominant inheritance.

-- Mucocutanous pigmentation affects 95%, with small melanocytic macules (lentigines) that appear during childhood.
+- Mucocutaneous pigmentation affects 95%, with small melanocytic macules (lentigines) that appear during childhood.

-- The lentigines cluster around mouth, nostrils, eyes, digits, hands, feet, and perianal region.
+- The lentigines cluster around the mouth, nostrils, eyes, digits, hands, feet, and perianal region.